Deploying Custom Device Configurations¶

 Tip

 netlab config command does not need a topology file (so you don’t have to specify one even if you’re using a non-default topology name).
-It’s just a thin wrapper around an Ansible playbook which uses Ansible inventory created by netlab create or netlab up command.
+It’s just a thin wrapper around an Ansible playbook that uses Ansible inventory created by the netlab create or netlab up command.

 Usage¶